mirkosertic/FXDesktopSearch/README.md

 ![](documentation/startscreen.png)

 After the first launch, you have configure the crawl locations and some other settings.
-This configuration can be done by clicking on File -> Configure.
+This configuration can be done by clicking on Hamburger Menu -> Configure.

 Configuration
 -------------

-The configuration screen is triggered by using File -> Configure.
+The configuration screen is triggered by using Hamburger Menu -> Configure.
 The following dialog will appear:

 ![](documentation/configuration.png)